 OR:

-Options 6/7 (Note: Monitoring activities are described in Decides (3) - this correction is included below)that, pending the review of ECC Report 112, administrations shall only authorise operation of mobile earth stations operating under the control of MSS systems using downlinks in the frequency band 1613.8-1621.35 MHz (space-to-Earth) subject to acceptable compatibility with the radioastronomy service operating below 1613.8 MHz having been demonstrated in an appropriate future ECC Report;
+Options 6/7 (Note: Monitoring activities are described in Decides (3) - this correction is included below)

+[that, taking into account considering l), m) and n) and decides [3] above administrations shall consider the interference situation of the radioastronomy service operating below 1613.8 MHz before granting an authorisation for operation of mobile earth stations operating under the control of MSS systems using downlinks in the frequency band 1613.8-1626.5 MHz (space-to-Earth);

+that, if the results of the monitoring activities referred in 3) above indicate that compatibility criteria for the radio astronomy service are not met, this Decision may be reviewed accordingly;]

 COMMENT: The option of Decides 6 is still partly disproportionate, as it links the authorisation of a mobile earth station (which is within the mandate of the administration) with the transmissions from a satellite (which are subject to approval only by the administration responsible for the satellite).
 However, it is not prescriptive or discriminatory as appropriate action is left for the administration to determine.